WNDT-CD: WEBR-CA (2001–2009)

 On March 5, 2001, the call-sign suffix was changed to WEBR-CA, reflecting the station's new Class A status.
-Korean programming and KBS were broadcast from 5 p.m. to 1 p.m., while HSN Spanish ran from 1 p.m. to 5 p.m. on weekdays and on weekends.
+Korean programming and KBS were broadcast from 5 p.m. to 1 p.m, while HSN Spanish ran from 1 to 5 p.m. on weekdays and on weekends.
 On September 11, 2001, the affiliate temporarily switched to CNN, which aired news coverage as a backup after the planes hit the main transmitter on the north tower.
 In 2002, HSN Spanish was replaced with the Korean shopping channel KNH.
 The format stayed the same.
-Later that year, it ran from 1 a.m. to 7 a.m.
+Later that year, it ran from 1 a.m. to 7 am.
 This lasted until mid-2005, when the programming was temporarily changed back to KBS along with Korean programming.
 GCN (Global Christian Network) programming began on September 1, 2005.
 At that time, it aired three hours of repeated programming for six weeks.
 Some of the programming came from out-of-market religious ministries such as sermons by Korean pastor Jaerock Lee, Quick Study, Day Of Discovery, and some of the promo programming throughout most of the day for a couple of weeks.
 Children's programming was added on Saturdays from 7 to 10 a.m. and from 8 to 10 p.m. to fill most of the gaps.
 Also, testimony concerts aired each week on Wednesdays and Saturdays.
 Additional programming was added in multiple languages on October 10, 2005.
 After the transition, some of the promos were dropped and more religious programming was added.
 Children's programming was extended to one hour each day and 2 hours during the morning and evenings on weekends.
 The following year, religious news programming was added from CBN along with Worship Network music videos.
 Later that year, movies were added each week.